torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 VM when it's looking to recycle memory.

-The amount of code required to implement ramfs is tiny, because all the work is done by the existing Linux caching infrastructure.
+The amount of code required to implement ramfs is tiny, because all the work is done by the existing GNU/Linux caching infrastructure.
 Basically, you're mounting the disk cache as a filesystem.
 Because of this, ramfs is not an optional component removable via menuconfig, since there would be negligible space savings.